Drone Surveying Software | Mapping Software | Autodesk

 Data processing: After a surveying drone has collected data, it is transferred to a computer for processing.
 Software is used to stitch the individual images together, creating a cohesive mosaic that represents the entire area.
 In the case of LiDAR data, information is processed to create detailed elevation models.

-Drones can cover large areas in a short time, reducing the need for manual labour, equipment and time-intensive processes, resulting in significant cost savings.
+Drones can cover large areas in a short time, reducing the need for manual labor, equipment, and time-intensive processes, resulting in significant cost savings.

-Drones eliminate the need for surveyors to physically access hazardous or difficult-to-reach areas, improving worker safety and minimising risk.
+Drones eliminate the need for surveyors to physically access hazardous or difficult-to-reach areas, improving worker safety and minimizing risk.

 Drones can carry various types of cameras, with sensors collecting various types of data adapted for different applications.